 FREN 101.
 ELEMENTARY FRENCH I. The first of a two-semester elementary sequence that moves students towards functional proficiency in the four skill areas (reading, writing, listening, speaking) while increasing their cultural literacy of the French-speaking world.
 Intended for students with little or no prior exposure to the French language, this course emphasizes successful communication in real-life situations and a basic understanding of the main elements of French grammar.
 Students who have previously studied French must take the placement exam before enrolling in French 101.
+Fall semester only, three hours.

 FREN 102.
 ELEMENTARY FRENCH II.
 The second of a two-semester elementary sequence that moves students towards functional proficiency in the four skill areas (reading, writing, listening, speaking) while increasing their cultural literacy of the French-speaking world.
 Prerequisite: French 101 or placement exam.
+Spring semester only, three hours.

 FREN 201.
 INTERMEDIATE FRENCH I. The first of a two-semester intermediate sequence that moves students towards functional proficiency in the four skill areas (reading, writing, listening, speaking) while increasing their cultural literacy of the French-speaking world.
 Students progress from formulas and single sentence utterances to paragraph-length discourse.
 Prerequisite: French 102 or placement exam.
+Fall semester only, three hours.